RDoctor786/kDTA/README.md

 	python kDTA_quickplot.py

 ### Inputs:
-	blank file - txt with columns corresponding to time and temperature sample file - txt with columns corresponding to time and temperature file structure - answer prompts to identify time and temperature columns
+.txt input files must include time and temperature columns and have column names as the first row:
+- blank file
+- sample file

 ### Output:
-	plot of the heating rate analysis, detrended, with locally weighted regression smoothing over 3%
+plot of the heating rate analysis, detrended, with locally weighted regression smoothing over a 3% window

 ## Contact